View the entire guide (PDF).

 Proposal due dates: Initial indirect cost proposals to negotiate provisional/billing rates are due within 90 days after the effective date of the Federal award.
 Organizations that have previously established indirect cost rates must submit a new indirect cost proposal to this office within six months after the close of each fiscal year.

-Note: Financial schedules included in the proposal should be submitted in Excel format to verify math calculations and properly process the proposal.
+Note: Financial schedules included in the proposal (#2 in above checklist) should be submitted in one Microsoft Excel workbook (or similar).
 Examples of financial schedules for indirect cost rate proposal based on Section III of the above guide (XLS).
 It is only provided for convenience purposes.
 The content of schedules must be based on the organizations' own records (Example, Exhibit D or E must be based on the organizations' chart of accounts).
 The applicable formulas in the document must also be verified.